Anisotropy of the gap parameter in the hole-doped cuprates: Abstract

 \section{Abstract}

-The structure of the gap parameter ($\Delta_{\kvec}$) for the hole-doped cuprates has been studied in the paper.
-In the first step, the equation for the anisotropic anomalous thermal average ($\phi_{\kvec}$) has been solved close to the Fermi energy.
-The obtained results indicate the $\phi_{\kvec}$-amplitude crossover from the $d$-wave BCS to non-BCS behavior, as the electron-electron-phonon potential increases.
-In consequence, the antinodal part of the gap parameter is very weak temperature dependent and above the critical temperature ($T_{C}$), it extends into the anomalous normal state to the pseudogap temperature.
-On the other hand, the values of $\Delta_{\kvec}$, which are close to the nodal part, are temperature dependent and they disappear for $T>T_{C}$.
-The presented results strongly suggested that the pseudogap in the hole-doped cuprates is connected with the antinodal part of $2\Delta_{\kvec}$.
+The structure of the gap parameter ($\Delta_{\kvec}$) for the hole-doped cuprates has been studied.
+The obtained results indicate that the antinodal part of $\Delta_{\kvec}$ is very weakly temperature dependent and above the critical temperature ($T_{C}$), it extends into the anomalous normal state to the pseudogap temperature.
+On the other hand, the values of $\Delta_{\kvec}$, which are close to the nodal part, are strongly temperature dependent.
 The model has been tested for the ${\rm YBa_{2}Cu_{3}O_{7-\delta}}$ superconductor.
-It has been shown that the theoretical results agree with the experimental data.
+It has been shown that the theoretical results agree with the experimental data. \\\\ Keywords: High-temperature superconductors; Anisotropy; Energy gap.